amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 for a highly complex material system”; Richard Rorty also suggests that human beings are more complex animals, rather than animals “with an extra added ingredient called ‘intellect’ or ‘the rational soul.’’
-Vernadsky sees humans as a particularly potent mix of minerals, as Lynn Margulis’s sum- mary shows.
+Vernadsky sees humans as a particularly potent mix of minerals, as Lynn Margulis’s summary shows.

 ***360 POLITICAL THEORY / June 2004***

-What struck [Vernadsky] most was that the material of Earth’s crust has been packaged into myriad moving beings whose reproduction and growth build and break down matter ona global scale.
-People, for example, redistribute and concentrate oxygen... and other elements of Earth’s crust into two-legged, upright forms that have an amazing propensity to wander across, dig into and in countless other ways alter Earth’s surface.
+What struck [Vernadsky] most was that **the material of Earth’s crust has been packaged into myriad moving beings whose reproduction and growth build and break down matter on a global scale.
+People, for example, redistribute and concentrate oxygen... and other elements of Earth’s crust into two-legged, upright forms that have an amazing propensity to wander across, dig into and in countless other ways alter Earth’s surface.**
 We are walking, talking minerals?

 Thing materialism emphasizes the kinship between people and things.
-So far, the case for that kinship has proceeded primarily by presenting non- humanity as an active actant.
-But to make the case for kinship, must it not also be shown how humanity participates in thinghood?
-De Landa cites bone as an example of our interior inorganicism; bone reveals one way in which we are not only animal and vegetable, but also mineral:
+So far, the case for that kinship has proceeded primarily by presenting non- humanity as an active actant. **But to make the case for kinship, must it not also be shown how humanity participates in thinghood?** De Landa cites bone as an example of our interior inorganicism; **bone reveals one way in which we are not only animal and vegetable, but also mineral:**

 > *_..
 Soft tissue (gels and aerosols, muscle and nerve) reigned supreme until 5000 million
 > years ago.
 At that point, some of the conglomerations of fleshy matter-energy that made
 > up life underwent a sudden mineralization, and a new material for constructing living
 > creatures emerge: bone.
-Itis almostas if the mineral world that had served as a substratum
+It is almost as if the mineral world that had served as a substratum
 > for the emergence of biological creatures was reasserting itself.*

 The emergence of bone “made new forms of movement control possible